-Gillian Brunet, one of the GSIs for the course, also serves as the course assistant.
+The course assistant is Gillian Brunet.
 She is in charge of approving excused absences from a midterm exam, and for arranging accommodation for students with letters from the Disabled Students' Program.
 You may email her about these administrative matters at gbrunet@berkeley.edu.
-So that we can make necessary arrangements, letters requesting accommodation must be received by February 9th.
+So that we can make necessary arrangements, letters requesting accommodation must be received by February 10th.